OpenEvalProject/evals/manuscripts/elife-54208/v1/manuscript.md

 ## Results

-## Comparative detection of direct protein recruitment by opioid receptors in living cells
+### Comparative detection of direct protein recruitment by opioid receptors in living cells

 Two agonist-activated opioid receptor complexes have been described in structural detail (Figure 1A), one bound to a nucleotide-free G protein heterotrimer and another to an active state-stabilizing nanobody (Nb) (Huang et al., 2015; Koehl et al., 2018).
 The receptor conformation resolved in each complex is similar but not identical, with Nb and G protein interactions involving distinct molecular contacts on cytoplasmic domains of the receptor.
 Nbs are inherently orthogonal to intracellular biochemistry but heterotrimeric G proteins engage multiple cellular proteins in addition to activated receptors.
 Thus we focused on mini-G (mG) proteins, engineered versions of the Ras-like domain of G protein alpha subunits which bind directly to activated GPCRs but are not known to engage other cellular proteins (Nehmé et al., 2017; Wan et al., 2018).
 We assessed binding to receptors in intact cells by redistribution of fluorescently labeled Nb or mG fusion proteins from the cytoplasm to the plasma membrane (Figure 1B).

 ![Figure 1.](https://cdn.elifesciences.org/articles/54208/elife-54208-fig1-v1.jpg)

 **Figure 1.:** (A) Crystal structures of the DAMGO-bound MOR (red) - Gi (green/blue) complex (PDB: 6DDF) and the BU27-bound MOR (red) – nanobody (green) complex (PDB: 5C1M).
 Ligands are shown in blue.
 (B) Schematic of nanobody (Nb)/miniGsi (mGsi) and OR localization in cells and expected probe re-localization upon agonist addition.
 (C) Scheme of a cell imaged by total internal reflection fluorescence microscopy (TIR-FM).
 The evanescent excitation field selectively illuminates fluorophores close to the plasma membrane.
 (D) TIR-FM images of a time series of a HEK293 cell, expressing Venus-mGsi and FLAG-KOR (not shown).
 Medium was exchanged to DynA (agonist, 100 nM) and to 5’GNTI (antagonist, 100 μM) by bath application.
 The scale bar represents 10 μm.
 Intensity of mGsi and KOR (labeled with anti-FLAG M1-AF647) during the TIR-FM time-lapse.
 5 s between frames is shown.
 F0, average fluorescence intensity before agonist.
 (E) Same as in (D) but with HEK293 cell expressing EGFP-Nb33 instead of mGsi.
 Intensity of Nb33 and KOR during TIR-FM time-lapse with 5 s between frames is shown.
 (F) Intensity of mGs and KOR (labeled with anti-FLAG M1-AF647) during the TIR-FM time-lapse, adding increasing concentrations of DynA (1 nM - 10 μM).
 5 s between frames is shown.
 F0, average fluorescence intensity before agonist.
 (G) mGsi intensity during TIR-FM time-lapse series of a HEK293 cell, co-expressing Venus-mGsi and KOR, adding increasing concentrations of U69 (1 nM - 10 μM) followed by reference compound DynA (10 μM).
 5 s between frames is shown.
 Intensity is normalized between 0 (no agonist) and 1 (reference compound DynA).
 (H) Same as in (F) with HEK293 cell expressing EGFP-Nb33 instead of mGsi.
 (I–K) Concentration-dependent recruitment of mGsi and Nb33 probes to KOR, measured by TIR-FM upon different agonists.
 Normalization of intensity values is shown (range [0–1]).
 Regression curves with Hill slope of 1 are shown.
 (I) DynA concentration response (n = 3; average ± SEM).
 (J) U69 concentration response, normalized to DynA (n = 3; average ± SEM).
-(K) U50 concentration response, normalized to DynA (n = 4; average ± SEM).Figure 1—source data 1.Figure 1I-K).
+(K) U50 concentration response, normalized to DynA (n = 4; average ± SEM).

 For a mG probe we chose mGsi, derived from the Ras-like domain of Gs alpha but with nine residues at the distal C-terminus replaced by the corresponding residues from Gi alpha1.
 These C-terminal residues form a major determinant of G protein coupling specificity (Conklin et al., 1993) by folding into a helical structure (alpha-5 helix) that occupies the agonist-activated GPCR core (Carpenter and Tate, 2017; Koehl et al., 2018).
 Because Gs couples poorly to opioid receptors, we reasoned that a sensor derived from mGsi would primarily detect this interaction.
 For a Nb probe we selected Nb33, previously used to detect activated mu (MOR) and delta (DOR) opioid receptors in living cells (Stoeber et al., 2018).
 Nb33 shares receptor contact residues with Nb39, a close analog that has been resolved at high resolution in complex with activated MOR (Huang et al., 2015) and in a similar complex with activated kappa opioid receptor (KOR) (Che et al., 2018).
 Because cytoplasmic residues contacted by the Nb in these structures are largely distinct from those engaged by the G protein alpha-5 helix, we reasoned that the Nb-derived sensor has the potential to provide different allosteric information.